ToddB22/Todd-Example/README.md

-# Easy User Authentication for React Apps TT
+# Easy User Authentication for React Apps

 This repository hosts a React project that defines a Single-Page Application (SPA).
 You'll secure access to some of its routes using Auth0 User Authentication.